FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Runway is how many months you can operate at your current burn rate before running out of cash.

 If you have €30,000 in the bank and burn €5,000/month net, you have 6 months of runway.
-Runway below 6 months is a red zone for any founder without reliable revenue growth to close the gap.
-Re-check it monthly — it changes with every revenue fluctuation.
+Runway below 6 months is a red zone.
+Runway is the only one of these SaaS metrics that can literally end your company.

 Runway (months) = Cash balance / Net Burn Rate